yfain/getts/README.md

 This repository contains code samples from the book "TypeScript Quickly" by Yakov Fain and Anton Moiseev.
 This book is available at https://www.manning.com/books/typescript-quickly

+The playlist https://www.youtube.com/playlist?list=PLkKunJj_bZecSLIEeXEhUxD7e7aj7-fN3 has videos that illustrate some of the the book's materials.

 Chapter 10 implements a notification server that communicates with the nodes vie the WebSockect protocol.
 To see it in action, run npm install and then npm start.
 After that, open your browser at localhost:3000.

 To start the blockchain apps with the client in Angular, React, and Vue run npm install followed by these commands: